wonhs91/business-chatbot/backend/README.md

 - Vector store (e.g., Qdrant URL and API key)
 - Discord webhook URL
 - Scheduling provider (Calendly or Google Calendar)
+- Optional: LangSmith tracing variables (`LANGSMITH_*`)

+### Conversation Memory

+The agent uses LangChain's `ChatOpenAI` in stateless mode and layers a server-side session store (`SessionMemory`) that persists recent chat messages per visitor.
+Each request retrieves prior messages, appends the new user prompt, invokes the model, and updates the history.
+Swap the in-memory store for Redis or another shared cache in production to support multi-instance scaling.